1Loaf-of-Bread/ExtensionOrganizer/README.md

 # ExtensionOrganizer
-This program organizes a folder by file extensions.
+This program organizes a folder and it's subdirs by file extension.

+## Before Running:
-Make sure to run the command 'pip install -r requirements.txt' to install all the modules needed for NumGen to run, brefore using NumGen.
+Make sure to run the command 'pip install -r requirements.txt' to install all the modules needed.

 ## How to Use:
-When ran, you will be prompted to enter either 1 (Move), 2 (Copy), or e (Exit).
+When ran, you will see a button at the top with the text "Select Directory to Organize", when this is clicked you will be prompted to select the DIR you wish to organize.

+- The middle of the window will show the path selected for organization.
+- The copy and move buttons are for different methods of organization, this is explained below.
+- The "Organize Files" button will begin the file organization process.

-### 1.(Move):
+### Move:
-When 1 is typed and the enter key is pressed, you will be prompted to enter a folder path.
-This is asking for the exact path of the folder that you wish to organize.
-The files will be moved to a new folder that will be created named {the name of the folder organizing}_extensionOrganized and placed in their designated folder.
+The files will be moved to a new folder that will be created named {the name of the folder organizing}_ExtOrg and placed in their designated folder.
 The name folder being their extension: '.mp4', '.png', '.txt', etc.

-### 2.(Copy):
+### Copy:
-When 2 is typed and the enter key is pressed, you will be prompted to enter a folder path.
-This is asking for the exact path of the folder that you wish to organize.
-The files will be copied to a new folder that will be created named {the name of the folder organizing}_extOrg and placed in their designated folder, leaving the original files untouched.
+The files will be copied to a new folder that will be created named {the name of the folder organizing}_ExtOrg and placed in their designated folder, leaving the original files untouched.
 The folder name being their extension: '.mp4', '.png', '.txt', etc.

-### e.(Exit):
-This will exit/close the program.